-Bachelor of Fine Arts, Bachelor of Landscape Architecture, Rhode Island School of Design; M.Arch, Harvard University Graduate School of Design
+Bachelor of Fine Arts, Bachelor of Landscape Architecture, Rhode Island School of Design; MArch, Harvard University Graduate School of Design

-She also writes and teaches about the recovery efforts after the 2011 Tohoku earthquake and the subsequent Fukushima nuclear disaster.
-Sho has practiced and researched internationally including in Bangladesh, Japan, Lebanon, Rwanda and Turkey.
+Yutaka Sho’s research focuses on roles of architecture in the global development industry, pressured by both modernization and internal desires for economic, social and environmental sustainabilities especially in Rwanda.
+Sho also writes and teaches about the recovery efforts after the 2011 Tohoku earthquake and the subsequent Fukushima nuclear disaster.
+Sho has practiced, researched and taught in the US, Bangladesh, Japan, Lebanon, Rwanda and Turkey.

 Buildings and Projects

 - Masoro Learning and Sports Center, Masoro, Rulindo, Rwanda.
 With GAC, 2019.

 - Masoro Health Center, Masoro, Rulindo, Rwanda.
 With GAC, 2018.